 Prof. Charles Agyemang is a Professor of Global Migration, Ethnicity and Health and Principal Investigator at Amsterdam University Medical Centres, University of Amsterdam.
 He received his PhD in medicine from Erasmus Medical Centre, University of Rotterdam, and Master degree at Edinburgh University Medical School.
 His research is focused on ethnic inequalities in cardiovascular diseases (CVDs); and NCDs in low- and middle-income countries.
-Prof. Agyemang has over 20 years research experience has authored/co-authored over 350 published papers, and edited several books.
+Prof. Agyemang has about 25 years research experience and has authored/co-authored about 400 published papers, and edited several books.
 He is the PI of the RODAM study - European Commission funded project on gene-environmental interaction on obesity & diabetes among African migrants.
 He is a fellow of the prestigious European Research Council (ERC) under the Consolidation Award programme.
 Prof. Agyemang is currently the Vice President of the Migrant Health section of the European Public health Association and Scientific Chair of Global Society of Migration, Ethnicity, Race & Health.
 He is Section (Global Health) Editor for Journal of the American Heart Association (JAHA) and an Associate Editor for Internal and Emergency Medicine, and serves as an Editorial Board member for several journals.
 He is member of the WHO taskforce on NCDs in Migrant and was a member and a rapporteur of the Planning Committee for WHO Global Consultation on Migrant Health.
 He is a member of the Lancet Racial Equality Advisory Board.
+He is fellow of the European Academy & US National Academy of Medicine.